Table of Contents

 Follow the standard initial Hubitat setup.
 A cloud connection is not required for XTension to talk to the Hubitat, all communications are done over the local network and so it is necessary that the Hubitat and the XTension be on the same local network subnet.
-If you have a more complex networking setup and need to specify the local address that it should tell the Hubitat to send push updates to please let me know and I can prioritize that to be added in a future plugin version.
+Earlier Hubitat OS versions did not support the setting of a static IP but more recent ones do.

 The XTension plugin connects to the “MakerAPI” plugin on the Hubitat.
 This can be installed on the Hubitat by visiting it's built in web server which should be available at http://hubitat.local on your internal network.
 Visit the the “Apps” link in the vertical menu on the left hand of the screen and then click the “Add Built-In App” button on the upper right hand of the page.
 A list of official hubitat plugins will be displayed.
 Use the search field or just scroll down to find and select the “MakerAPI” plugin.
 There are several settings that need to be setup on this page as well as some information that you'll need when we setup XTension in the next step.
 First give the plugin instance a name that makes it clear that this is the interface to XTension when looking at the Apps list.
 It is possible you may need multiple instances of the MakerAPI plugin for other devices so to keep them straight you should change the Maker API Label field from the default of “Maker API” to something like “XTension Maker API” or similar.